-The Coronavirus has turned the world into a virtual-first economy overnight, it seems.
+The business environment has become a virtual-first economy.
 The businesses that are winning are the ones that are well represented online and have easy-to-use consumer features and avenues to provide products and services to customers remotely.
 That said – those businesses with eCommerce capabilities (“online stores”) are leading the pack.

 We have built eCommerce solutions for many of our customers, so we wanted to share with you how you can serve your customers through your website.
 That might mean selling physical products, scheduling services online, or accepting payments for whatever kinds of offerings you provide.